Addressing climate change with the Jane Goodall Institute

-Maggie Li, a Legal Professional Assistant in Beijing, took part in the programme in 2019: “Our trip was both educational and fruitful.
-We planted 500 pine trees and pruned 360 poplars, as well as visiting the Taminchagan Desert (meaning ‘demon’ or ‘inferno’), which deepened our knowledge of the desertification process.
-We were all shocked by the devastation the sandstorms are causing.”
+Maggie Li, a legal professional assistant in Beijing, took part in the programme in 2019: “Our trip was educational and productive – we planted 500 pine trees and pruned 360 poplars, as well as visiting the Taminchagan Desert (meaning ‘demon’ or ‘inferno’), which deepened our knowledge of the desertification process.
+We were all shocked by the devastation the sandstorms cause.”

 A&O is now also working with the Jane Goodall Institute in Australia to provide pro bono advice on a Roots & Shoots resource for schools, including developing and commercialising the programme across Australia.

-As Sydney Partner Jason Denisenko explains: “This is a curriculum-linked programme aimed at engaging and educating students, as well as the wider community in Australia, about the natural environment.
-It’s a great initiative that will help keep children connected to nature at a time when many are having to stay indoors during the Covid-19 lockdowns.”
+As Sydney partner Jason Denisenko explains: “This is a curriculum-linked programme aimed at engaging and educating students, as well as the wider community in Australia, about the natural environment.
+It’s a great initiative that will help keep children connected to nature at a time when many have had to stay indoors during the Covid-19 lockdowns.”

-A&O’s partnership with the Jane Goodall Institute in Australia is in its early days, Jason says.
-“But we strongly support its aims so hope we can build on this and do more together.”
+A&O’s partnership with the Jane Goodall Institute in Australia is in its early days, but we strongly support its aims so hope we can build on this and do more together.

-In January this year, Jane Goodall addressed the World Economic Forum in Davos to launch One Trillion Trees –– a global initiative to grow and conserve a trillion trees around the world to help restore biodiversity and flight climate change.
+At the start of 2020, Jane Goodall addressed the World Economic Forum in Davos to launch One Trillion Trees – a global initiative to grow and conserve a trillion trees around the world to help restore biodiversity and fight climate change.
 The project is aiming to unite governments, NGOs, businesses and individuals in a ‘mass-scale nature restoration’.

-In Belgium, A&O’s long-term connections to the Jane Goodall Institute Belgium (JGI Be) have evolved into a formal pro bono relationship through which a team led by Partner Werner Eyskens, along with Senior Associate Niels De Waele and Trainee Melanie Ruelens, have provided strategic advice and contracts expertise to help JGI secure a three-year partnership with the Belgian energy giant Luminus.
+In Belgium, A&O’s long-term connections to the Jane Goodall Institute Belgium (JGI Be) have evolved into a formal pro bono relationship through which a team led by partner Werner Eyskens and senior associate Niels De Waele has provided strategic advice and contracts expertise to help JGI Be secure a three-year partnership with the Belgian energy giant Luminus.

-As well as bringing significant sponsorship and visibility to JGI’s tree planting programme, the partnership with Luminus will see a minimum of 12,000 trees planted in Belgium each year and a further 1.2m planted in Africa.
+As well as bringing significant sponsorship and visibility, the partnership with Luminus will see a minimum of 12,000 trees planted in Belgium each year and a further 1.2m planted in Africa.
 A&O’s team has also provided JGI Be with framework agreements to support collaboration with local forestry groups in Flanders and Wallonia.
 The first tree planting event in partnership with Luminus took place in February this year and resulted in 18,000 trees being planted in Belgium and 1.2m in Burundi.

-The relationship with JGI Belgium continues to grow, with Brussels Senior Associate Gabrielle De Vliegher becoming a Board member and providing regular pro bono advice across a range of issues, such as re-writing statutes and developing the international Roots & Shoots programme.
-Jane Goodall herself was due to meet A&O’s team in Belgium earlier this year, but the visit has had to be postponed due to COVID-19.
+The relationship with JGI Belgium continues to grow, with Brussels senior associate Gabrielle De Vliegher becoming a board member and providing regular pro bono advice across a range of issues, such as re-writing statutes and developing the international Roots & Shoots programme.
+Jane Goodall herself was due to meet A&O’s team in Belgium earlier this year, but the visit has had to be postponed due to Covid-19 restrictions.

 IP support for the Jane Goodall Institute Global

-Through the relationship with A&O’s Belgium offices, a team in the London IP practice is now providing pro bono advice to the Jane Goodall Institute Global, which brings together the work of its organisations across more than 30 countries to achieve effective community-centred conservation.
+Through the wider relationship, a team in A&O’s London IP practice is now providing pro bono advice to the Jane Goodall Institute Global, which brings together the work of its organisations across more than 30 countries to achieve effective community-centred conservation.

-As Guy Jones explains: “Jane Goodall is an inspirational public figure and it is particularly rewarding to be able to assist her organisation in protecting its brand and other intellectual property rights.”
+As Guy says: “Jane Goodall is an inspirational public figure and it is particularly rewarding to be able to assist her organisation in protecting its brand and other intellectual property rights.”

 In the words of Jane Goodall herself…

-Additional authors include Maggi Lee, Melanie Reulens and Koen Margodt
+*Additional l authors include Maggie Li and Koen Margodt.